Academic Help Resources

 Talk to them about your issues, listen to what they say, and act on their advice.
 Do this, and you will almost certainly do better in and get much more out of your courses.

-If you do not have an advisor yet, or do not remember who your advisor is, or are not sure how to contact your advisor, just click over to the Advising Info page.
+If you do not have an advisor yet, or do not remember who your advisor is, or are not sure how to contact your advisor, just click over to the Advising Information page.

 MTSU provides a range of resources for different student needs and problems.
 They are there to be used, so use them.